2012 as an amazing year for Eclectic Unions! Here’s to 2013!

 Training: I completed an eight month intensive course through the Celebrant Institute and Foundation.
 These courses teach you the building blocks of ceremony, through studying ritual theory, and the works of people like Arnold Van Gennep and Joseph Campbell, as well as wedding case studies, ceremony writing, and more.
 My certificates are in their Weddings course, as well as their Family & Children’s course.
 I now teach Fundamentals of Celebrancy and Weddings & Other Ceremonies for Couples at CF&I, and have developed my own course for them, too: Tech Tools for the Savvy Celebrant, showing Life-Cycle Celebrants how to best use iPhones, Kindles, and other tech tools in their celebrancy practice.

-Experience: I have officiated at over 300 ceremonies, and been a Life-Cycle Celebrant since 2008.
+Experience: I have officiated at nearly 500 ceremonies, and been a Life-Cycle Celebrant since 2008.
 My real world knowledge of how wedding ceremonies run and work is invaluable to my clients.
 I am calm, collected, and work well under pressure.
 I will never stress you out on your wedding day, and will do my best to make sure that everything I can is taken care of.
 I arrive early, look presentable, and make myself available to answer any and all questions on your wedding day – I want this process to be as easy and simple as possible for you!

 Time: There is a lot of background and prep that goes into creating unique ceremonies.
 Each ceremony I write for my clients is original, and highly personalized towards them.
 The elements, rituals, and vows have all been written by me or hand-picked and carefully edited by me.
 So, before you even send me an email or give me a phone call, there is hours of work that has gone in already – hours of training, hours of experience, hours of research and writing.